KiandaBPM/docs/content/docs/platform/connectors/_index.md

     Your browser does not support the video tag.
     </source>
 </video>

-There is also an option to create a **custom data connector** using the Kianda Developer [Custom Connector](/docs/low-code/custom-connector/steps-to-create).
+There is also an option to create a **customised data connector** using the Kianda Developer [Custom Connector](/docs/low-code/custom-connector/steps-to-create).

 ### Kianda Cloud Connect